The web-application vulnerability scanner

 Here is an example of output against a vulnerable web application.

-You may find some useful information in the README and the INSTALL files.
+You may find some useful information in the README

 Have any questions ?
 You may find answers in the FAQ.